What is a Tax Nexus?

 Sales Tax Nexus and Online Businesses

-In the past 10 to 15 years, there has been a growing concern by states over online businesses and non-payment of sales taxes.
+In the past 10 to 15 years, a growing concern has driven states to more closely consider online businesses and non-payment of sales taxes.
 The states feel that online businesses are not collecting sales taxes from online sales, and the states feel these revenues should go to them.
 The issue is the difficulty of monitoring collections and enforcing them.

 Congress has considered several bills (including the Mainstreet Fairness Act) to remedy the mess, but none have passed so far.